camelliaguan3/Tank-Game/README.md

 The *Design Choices* section explains any choices that I may have made in changing certain parts of the project or any parts of the project that required outside sources.

 **Milestone 2:** I decided to utilize Kivy, a Python framework that allows programmers to create a natural user interface that is platform-independent, meaning that the interface doesn't change, even when used on a different operating system or platform.
 Because Walker White created a GameApp module for Kivy, I utlized that in order to create the TankGame.
-Kivy requires  Because I am unfamiliar with the framework, Milestones 3 and 4 will likely take an extended amount of time to complete.
+I also imported the introcs module, which the GameApp module is dependent on.
+Kivy requires an installation via pip.
+Because I am unfamiliar with the framework, Milestones 3 and 4 will likely take an extended amount of time to complete.

 <br>